RutledgePaulV/reversi-ai/README.md

 + **weightings.py**

  + This is a helper class for generating particular weightings to be used with the weighted sum heuristic.

+##
+##Licensing
+Do what you want but let me know if you want to do something really cool and needs some helpz.